This guidance is for adults on what to do if you think you are having a flare-up.

 - Avoid NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen.

 - Protect your emotional and mental well-being.
 There are a number of excellent resources being produced to support people during Coronavirus from organisations like MIND and the Mental Health Foundation.
-However, if you are struggling with your Crohn’s or Colitis and would like to talk to someone we have information on IBD and counselling.
+However, if you are struggling with your Crohn’s or Colitis, you may want to read our information on managing mental health and wellbeing.

 The Royal College of General Practitioners (RCGP) and Crohn’s & Colitis UK have created a number of Podcasts for people living with Crohn’s or Colitis on topics such as flare management, the role of the clinical nurse specialist and pregnancy.
 You can download these from the IBD toolkit